dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Added mcompile.vim file to support compiling MUMPS routines in Axiom
-* Fixed a typo in mktags
-* Added some info to mcompile.vim
 * Fixed a small bug in settings.vim
+* Only update the datetime stamp when a file is modified in datetime.vim